Our goal is to have 20 Cultural Sanctuaries in place by 2028.

 In the Yucatan, we are partnering with The Baktun Foundation and Transformacion Arte Y Educacion A.C, to ensure the protection and promotion of the Mayan culture and traditional language.
-The Mayan culture is of course much better known and recognized than those of our Sanctuary in Bhutan and in our other project areas and it is very much alive and, in some ways, thriving.
+The Mayan culture is of course much better known and recognized than those of our Sanctuary in Bhutan and it is very much alive and, in some ways, thriving.
 The Mayan people are proud and strong.
 The culture is, however, in urgent need of protection.
 Climate change and economic realities are such that, increasingly, many Mayans leave their land to work in menial and other jobs in Cancun and surrounding cities and the forces of expanding commerce, a growing population, industrialization and modernization are having a profound impact particularly on the young Mayans within their traditional communities.
 With the moves away from the land, the culture is stretched and loses relevance.
 The written Mayan language is increasingly not known by the young.
 With Baktun and TAE, we are working to protect and promote the Mayan culture and language and like in Bhutan, that protection and promotion have a number of key elements.
 We are creating film documentation of the culture – working with the Mayan community to identify and showcase the depth, beauty and complexity of the Mayan culture and language.
 We are creating a Living Museum in the centre of Izamal - as a gathering place for the community, a focus for workshops, lectures and arts and crafts and a living, breathing destination for tourists eager to learn about Mayan culture.
 The final piece of the puzzle will be the legal protection of the Mayan culture in Mexican law, the Government’s promotion of cultural tourism in the Yucatan and the introduction of compulsory Mayan language teaching in schools.
-This exciting, large and ambitious project is well advanced and we will soon be able to provide further updates on its progress.
+This exciting, large and ambitious project is well underway.

 3. Mongolia – The Eagle Hunters and The Deer Herders